VirtoCommerce/vc-module-notification/docs/index.md

      1. 'BCC' field is blank by default.
 You can enter as many emails as needed.
 ![Notification Details](media/screen-notification-details.png)

+### Liquid language
+A liquid syntax used to describe email templates.
+Scriban library used to render liquid.
+Therefore the user can write liquid templates as well as scriban templates.
+[Take a reference](https://github.com/scriban/scriban/blob/master/doc/liquid-support.md) to Scriban library for detailed liquid syntax description.

 ### Notification Template

 1. On 'Notifications details' blade select the 'Templates' widget and then select the Template from the list on 'Manage notification templates' blade;